Syntax Guide

 Custom lock name.
 Default is

-branch name-pipeline name-stage index-job name
+branch name-pipeline name-stage index-job name.- type:

 lock.expires